leonjza/php-nessus-api/readme.txt

 The Nessus Vulnerability Scanner provides an API interface via XMLRPC.
 See: http://www.nessus.org/documentation/nessus_XMLRPC_protocol_guide.pdf

-This is simply a set of functions implemented using PHP-Curl to enable querying of this API using a function and then receiving an array with the applicable data.
+This class is simply a set of functions implemented using PHP-Curl to enable querying of this API using a function and then receiving an array with the applicable data.

 Requires: